Score 50% Off Today's Best Deals from Ulta's 21 Days of Beauty Sale

-Ulta’s 21 Days Of Beauty Sale Is Here: Score 50% Off Fenty Beauty, NuFace, Benefit and More Today Only
+Ulta’s 21 Days Of Beauty Sale Is Here: Score 50% Off Kiehl's, Estée Lauder and More Today Only

 Despite the fact spring is about to begin, Ulta Beauty is making it feel a lot like Christmas in March.
 Ulta's 21 Days of Beauty sale started March 12 with major savings on your favorite beauty brands.
 If you're looking to stock up on new makeup, fragrance and skincare products for the transition to warmer weather, make sure to take advantage of the 21 Days of Beauty sale on now through Saturday, April 1.

 For those unfamiliar, this bi-annual event is one of Ulta's biggest sales of the year.
 Each day of the sale, a handful of popular products from top brands will be marked down at 50% off for 24 hours only.
-Today, the updated NuFace Mini microcurrent device is on sale along with Fenty Beauty by Rihanna's creamy, longwear, creaseproof liquid concealer.
+Today, the bestselling Kiehl's Midnight Recovery Concentrate is on sale along with Estée Lauder foundations with all-day long wear.

 Be sure to check the full schedule of deals and mark your calendar to snag your favorites from Ariana Grande's R.E.M.
 Beauty, NuFace, Fenty Beauty, Kiehl's and more.
 To help you shop the best deals, we’ve listed the first day's full line-up for Ulta's 21 Days of Beauty Sale, below.